VV0JC13CH/arcade-examples/README.md

 Arcade is an easy-to-learn Python library for creating 2D video games.
 It's place for arcade examples from bitStudio.dev.

 ## License
-Because of propertary assets everything is under MIT License. bitStudio.dev received permission to use assets from Baldies game created by Creative Edges Ltd. If you want to use these assets, remember to write that Edges made them.
+Because of use assets from abandonware game, everything is under MIT License. bitStudio.dev received permission to use assets from Baldies game created by Creative Edges Ltd. If you want to use these assets, remember to write that Edges made them.
 Have a nice day!

 This series is a work-in-progress.